URINARY TRACT INFECTIONS

 • Mild fever and chills

-Urinary tract infections can cause different symptoms in older adults and therefore, should be monitored especially if they are unable to communicate well.
+Urinary tract infections can cause different symptoms in older adults and therefore, should be monitored, especially if they are unable to communicate well.

 URINARY TRACT INFECTIONS

-CAUSES & RISK FACTORS OF URINARY TRACT INFECTIONS
+CAUSES & RISK FACTORS OF URINARY TRACT INFECTIONS (UTIs)

 Women are more likely to develop a UTI because the urethra in females is much shorter than that of a male.
 The shorter the urethra, the shorter the distance the bacteria have to travel to get to the bladder.